 The primary objective of the Fund is to ensure that over the long term the Fund will be able to meet all benefit payments as and when they fall due.
 These payments will be met by contributions resulting from the funding strategy or asset returns and income resulting from the investment strategy.
-The funding and investment strategies are, therefore, inextricably linked; the Funding Strategy Statement can be found on Derbyshire County Council's website: https://www.derbyshire.gov.uk/site-elements/documents/pdf/working-for-us/pensions/investments/funding-strategy/funding-strategy-statement.pdf
+The funding and investment strategies are, therefore, inextricably linked; the Funding Strategy Statement can be found on the Fund's website.